Glenn Foley

-Glenn Foley (born October 10, 1970) is a former American football quarterback.
-He played professionally in the National Football League (NFL) with the New York Jets from 1994 to 1998 and the Seattle Seahawks in 1999 and in the Arena Football League with the New Jersey Gladiators in 2002.
+Glenn Edward Foley (born October 10, 1970) is an American former professional football quarterback.
+He played in the National Football League (NFL) with the New York Jets from 1994 to 1998 and the Seattle Seahawks in 1999 and in the Arena Football League (AFL) with the New Jersey Gladiators in 2002.

 Early life

 Foley played high school football at Cherry Hill High School East in his hometown of Cherry Hill, New Jersey.

 Boston College

 Foley attended Boston College and played for the Boston College Eagles football team.
 In 1993, he led the Eagles in a 41–39 upset over previously undefeated Notre Dame and a victory over Virginia Cavaliers in the 1994 Carquest Bowl.
 To finish the season, he received 180 votes for the Heisman Trophy, finishing in fifth place.